jonocarroll/wp_content/_drafts/2017-06-26-data-munging-with-r-preview-storing-values-assigning.md

 <div class="content">
 <img src="https://jcarroll.com.au/wp-content/uploads/2017/06/assign.png", width="450">
 </div>
-<div class="title">Assigning a value to a variable.
+<div class="title">Figure 2.
+2. Assigning a value to a variable.
 The value entered is converted to binary, then stored in memory, the reference to which is labelled by the variable.</div>
 </div>
 <div class="paragraph">
 <p>This is overly simplified, of course.
 Technically speaking, in <code>R</code>, names have